What is the greenhouse effect?

 In retrospect, when winter arrives, plants release their carbon dioxide back into the atmosphere.

-In fact, ocean acidification is occurring due to the increased amounts of carbon dioxide in our oceans which will in turn, fundamentally affect all marine life by endangering species at the bottom of the ocean food chain.
+In fact, ocean acidification is occurring due to the increased amounts of carbon dioxide in our oceans, which will, in turn, fundamentally affect all marine life by endangering species at the bottom of the ocean food chain.

 It should also be noted that the other greenhouse gases play a role even though it is smaller.
-However, in the near future they could accelerate the effects of climate change.
+However, in the near future, they could accelerate the effects of climate change.

 A great example would be the methane trapped in the permafrost in the Northern Hemisphere, particularly in Canada and Russia.

-With global warming, this permafrost will melt and massive amounts of methane will be released causing even more increases in temperatures.
+With global warming, this permafrost will melt, and massive amounts of methane will be released, causing even more increases in temperatures.

 This snowball effect is one of many that will take place.

-For more information, see feedback mechanism.
+For more information, see the feedback mechanism.

-As glaciers and the polar ice caps melt, less sunlight is reflected (the color white reflects light) and thus the melting will accelerate.
+As glaciers and the polar ice caps melt, less sunlight is reflected (the color white reflects light), and thus the melting will accelerate.

 As the polar ice caps and the massive ice shelves in Antarctica melt, the waters around them will warm up and accelerate this melting even more.